 La Vista real estate is some of the most expensive in Nebraska, although La Vista house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, La Vista isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in La Vista are a mix of both white- and blue-collar jobs.
+La Vista is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, La Vista is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in La Vista who work in office and administrative support (16.12%), sales jobs (9.44%), and management occupations (9.19%).